PercussionOur Program Concentrations

 In addition to solo and chamber percussion performance, you will have the opportunity to perform in outstanding large concert ensembles, marching band, jazz ensembles, jazz combos, and contemporary chamber music ensembles.

-I believe it’s important for students to perform in their community, whether it’s a full-length formal concert at a high school or university, or a short impromptu performance at a local coffee shop.
-With this in mind we regularly set up events off campus for students to perform and feel like they are an important and vital part of their community.
+I believe it’s important for students to perform in their community, whether it’s a full-length formal concert at a high school or university or a short impromptu performance at a local coffee shop.
+With this in mind, we regularly set up events off-campus for students to perform and feel like they are an important and vital part of their community.

 The percussion studio at UNM will typically have 14-16 percussion majors enrolled, all of whom study with professor Scott Ney.
 The percussion facilities, as well as the collection of percussion instruments at UNM is the largest in the state, one of the finest in the Southwest, and competitive with many of the finest programs across the country.
 Thirteen rooms are designated to percussion, including three studios, five practice rooms, and five storage areas.

-Mo Roberts - Drumset
+Mark Clark - Drumset

 Douglas Cardwell - Timpani